 ADL’s Campus Leaders Mission provides student leaders with a firsthand perspective of Israel by meeting with the culturally diverse population, engaging with its vibrant society, learning about the strategic and social challenges facing Israel today, and touring the historically and geographically significant land.

-Qualified applicants must be college freshmen, sophomores, or juniors who are leaders on their college/university campus through political involvement, student activism, or editors of the campus newspaper.
+Qualified applicants must be college freshman, sophomore, juniors or seniors who are leaders on their college/university campus through political involvement, student activism, or editors of the campus newspaper.
 Students must have an excellent academic record, an inquisitive mind, and be interested in learning about Israel and the issues it faces in the Middle East.
 Students who have previously visited Israel are not eligible.

 Students will be given reading materials and participate in conference calls to discuss the history, current realities, the people of Israel and the issues facing this area of the global community.
 Students will be expected to read through these materials to ensure that they are fully prepared for the mission.